simplysuvi/simplysuvi.github.io/README.md

 I’m **Suvrat Jain** — a Data Scientist and AI Engineer with a passion for building intelligent systems that solve real problems.
 With experience across machine learning, computer vision, LLMs, and AI product development, I bring together engineering, creativity, and a deep sense of curiosity in everything I do.

-Outside of work, I like to a sing, read, stargaze, and.
+Outside of work, I like to sing, read, stargaze, and travel.
 I believe in designing not just solutions, but experiences — whether that’s through clean code, a compelling product, or a song that resonates.

 My work spans:
 - Applied ML & AI development (LLMs, RAG, CV)